TheOtherRolesAU/TheOtherRoles/README.md

 What is your Role?
 What is your killer's color type?
 When did you die?
-What is your killers role? (mini exluded)
+What is your killers role?

 ### Game Options
 | Name | Description